What is Average Order Value (AOV) in Retail and Why It Matters

 Example Calculation of AOV

 Calculating your eCommerce businesses average order value is as simple as dividing total revenue by the total number of orders in a period.
-For example, if eCommerce sales for the month of June were $25,000 from a total of 800 orders:
+For example, if eCommerce sales for June were $25,000 from a total of 800 orders:

 $25,000 / 800 = $31.25